lhehnke/lhehnke.github.io/_posts/2018-01-27-flight-routes-night-lights.md

 routes <- fread("routes.dat", sep = ",")
 ```

-After obtaining the raw data, some cleaning and merging needs to be done first.
+After obtaining the raw data, some wrangling on the non-spatial parts of the data needs to be done first.

 ```r
 # Add column names